-This process continues until the memory or specific problem becomes less disturbing and is associated with positive thoughts and beliefs about one’s self.
+This process continues until the targeted memories or specific problem becomes less disturbing and is associated with positive thoughts and beliefs about one’s self.

 By combining the memory with the stimulation, the body is able to process and release the trauma stored in your body and develop new, positive beliefs.

 Most people experience a great reduction in the level of disturbance of the problem or traumatic events.
 EMDR is most effective when used in conjunction with traditional therapy.